Homepage > Journal > Design problem: Usability vs. Desirability

 • Desirability

-If the product allows users to achieve goals and perform tasks satisfactorily, if it meets their needs, it represents Value to them.
+If the product allows users to achieve goals, perform tasks satisfactorily, and meet their needs, it represents value to them.
 This makes it precious or even irreplaceable.

-In turn, Adoptability requires a proper design of the workflow.
+In turn, adoptability requires a proper workflow design.
 The first contact with the product can't be a source of uncertainty, misunderstanding, or frustration.
 In other words, the first use needs to be as simple and encouraging as possible.

-What is Desirability?
-It's a trait of the digital product that makes users enjoy its use.
-They simply like its design, aesthetic, and how it works.
+What is desirability?
+It's a trait of a digital product that makes users enjoy its use.
+Users simply like its design, aesthetic, and how it works.

-To each of these dimensions, traits, you can assign one crucial question to which you should find a good answer in the process of designing and developing the digital product.
+For each of these dimensions and traits, you can assign one crucial question to which you should find a good answer in the digital product's design and development process.

 When thinking about: